DaniilPart/deface_multi_cam/README.md

 # Multi-Camera Face Anonymization Tool

+This project is based on the original [deface repository by ORB-HD](https://github.com/ORB-HD/deface).
 This project provides tools to anonymize faces in thermal videos and images by projecting detections from a paired RGB camera using stereo calibration.
 It includes an interactive calibration UI and a projection-based anonymizer.

 ## Features